 Clinics and Practical Skills

-Students at Lewis & Clark get the foundation for their public interest careers in the classroom and build on that foundation with hands-on experiences and practical training in programs that both foster learning and help clients.
+Students at Lewis & Clark obtain the foundation for their public interest careers in the classroom and build on that foundation with hands-on experiences and practical training in programs that allow them to develop skills and expertise while helping clients.
 Students have a wide range of practical skills opportunities to choose from in which they can gain credit toward their degree.
-These include on-and off-campus clinics, legal practicum, and externships.
+These opportunities include on-and off-campus clinics, legal practicums, and externships.
 Pro bono work also allows students to obtain practical skills in the legal field on a voluntary, non-credit basis.

 In clinics, students work for public interest clients under the supervision of Lewis & Clark’s clinical faculty.
-We have several clinics available, each of which can offer public interest-minded students.
+We have several clinics available, each of which offers valuable practical experiences to public interest-minded students.
 Click here for more information about our clinics.

-Through legal practica, students receive course credit for part-time work under the supervision of a local attorney while still attending class on campus.
-While we offer several practicum placements, those that cover animal law, criminal law, environmental law, environmental justice, environmental prosecutions, and natural resources law, may be of most interest to our public interest students.
+Through legal practicums, students receive course credit for part-time work under the supervision of a local attorney while still attending class on campus.
+Practicums most likely to attract public interest-oriented students are available in animal law, criminal law, and environmental law.
+Click here for more information about practicums.

-Through the externship program, students have the chance to work full-time in a public interest office over the summer or an entire semester while receiving full academic credit for their work.
-Public interest externships occur across the country and around the world in nonprofits, government offices, and NGOs.
-Externships are an excellent way to build skills and connections to employers for jobs after law school.
+Through the externship program, students can work full or part-time in a public interest office over the summer or for an entire semester while receiving full academic credit for their work.
+Public interest externships occur in the Portland area, across the country, and around the world in nonprofits, government offices, and NGOs.
+Externships are an excellent way to build skills as well as connections to employers for jobs after law school.

-Lewis & Clark students have long been involved in and committed to community service and pro bono work.
-Many of them continue that spirit as alumni, doing pro bono work as a way to use their legal skills to give back.
+Lewis & Clark students have long been involved in community service and pro bono work.
+Many of them continue that commitment as alumni, doing pro bono work as a way to use their legal skills to give back.